loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 # This site is fast

-It was built using an experimental code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a build command.
+It was built using a code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a build command.

-This *layer* is a npm package with goals similar to [Gatsbyjs](https://www.gatsbyjs.org/), but it is simpler, lighter, faster and is for building Hyperapp based websites.
+This *layer* is a static site generator with goals similar to [Gatsbyjs](https://www.gatsbyjs.org/), but it is simpler, lighter, faster and is for building Hyperapp based websites.

 It builds sites that are meant to be deployed on static hosting services like Netlify or Github Pages, which are often free, efficient, highly scalable and a lot more.